 - a.
-Whether the delay in commissioning was due to reasons covered under Clause 4.5.1 (a) of the PPA dated 28.03.2013 as held by the State Commission? - b.
+Whether the delay in commissioning was due to reasons covered under Clause 4.5.1 (a) of the PPA dated 28.03.2013 as held by the Ld.
+Commission? - b.
 Whether the appellant is empowered to impose Liquidated Damages in terms of Clause 4.6 of the PPA dated 28.03.2013? - c.
 Whether the appellant is empowered to give extension subject to conditions in terms of Clause 4.5.6 of the PPA dated 28.03.2013? - d.
 Whether the appellant is empowered to invoke Performance Bank Guarantee as per Clause 3.3.3 of the PPA dated 28.03.2013? - e.
-Whether the delay in commissioning of the project was due to the inaction on the part of the respondent No.2 for a considerably long time since they could not achieve Financial Closure in a reasonable time and therefore falls within Clause 4.6 of the PPA dated 28.03.2013? - f.
+Whether the delay was due to the inaction on the part of the respondent No.2 due to delay in achieving inFinancial Closure? - f.
 Whether there is no other provision in the PPA under which the Appellant can levy liquidated damages and recover the same as held by the Ld.
-Commission?

-- g.
+Commission? - g.
 Whether the Ld.
-Commission can hold that any inaction on the part of STU/Discom's falls within Article 4.5.1(a) in the absence of specific definition to the terms "STU/Discom's event of default"? - 7.
-We have heard at length the learned counsel for the parties and considered carefully their written submissions, arguments putforth during the hearings etc. Gist of the same is discussed hereunder. - 8.
-The learned counsel for the Appellant has made following arguments/submissions for our consideration on the issues raised by it: - a) The Respondent No. 2 after the allotment of the land on 22.9.2014 did not take any steps to mobilise the project or submission of technology or obtaining consents, clearances, permits etc. - b) The delay in shifting of the Electric Poles was due to inaction of the Respondent No. 2.
-The Respondent No. 2 after the FC in August, 2015 requested the Appellant to take up with JdVVNL for shifting of the Electric Poles from the land allotted to it.
-The Electric Poles were passing parallel to one side of the boundary.
-The Respondent No. 2 could have erected the structure of its Solar Plant without waiting for the removal of the Electric Poles.
+Commission can hold that any inaction on the part of STU/Discom's falls within Article 4.5.1(a) in the absence of specific definition to the terms "STU/Discom's event of default"?

+- 7. We have heard at length the learned counsel for the parties and considered carefully their written submissions, arguments putforth during the hearings etc. Gist of the same is discussed hereunder. - 8.
+The learned counsel for the Appellant has made following arguments/submissions for our consideration on the issues raised by it: - a) The Respondent No. 2 after the allotment of the land on 31.10.2014 did not take any steps to mobilise the project or submission of technology or obtaining consents, clearances, permits etc. - b) The delay in shifting of the Electric Poles was due to inaction of the Respondent No. 2.
+The Respondent No. 2 only in April, 2015 vide its letter requested the Appellant to take up with JdVVNL for shifting of the Electric Poles from the land allotted to it.
+The Appellant vide its letters dated 7.5.2015 and 17.8.2015 had taken up the matter with JdVVNL regarding shifting of the Electric Poles at the earliest.
+As the Electric Poles were passing parallel to one side of the boundary, the Respondent No. 2 could have erected the structure of its Solar Plant without waiting for the removal of the Electric Poles.
 The Respondent No. 2 with malafide intention made hue and cry about the existence of the Electric Poles citing them as hindrance and danger to construction activities.
-The State Commission failed to consider the fact that the other three SPPs who were facing the same problem of removal of Electric Poles commissioned their projects in time.
+The State Commission failed to consider the fact that the other 3 SPPs who were facing the similar problem of removal of the Electric Poles commissioned their projects in time.